OpitzLab/NeMo-TMS/4_SimNIBS-NEURON-Coupling/README.md

 **Note:** Before running the scripts here, make sure to add the **SimNIBS MATLAB functions** to the MATLAB set path since some of the functions that come with SimNIBS are required for the coupling process.
 These functions can be found in a folder called 'MATLAB' where you installed SimNIBS (refer [here](https://simnibs.github.io/simnibs/build/html/tutorial/scripting.html#scripting-tutorial) for more info).

 Run <code>couple_gui.m</code> in Matlab.
 The GUI walks you through the procedure step by step and is therefore suitable for those who are not familiar with the topic.
 In summary, the following steps will run:
 1. Loads and plots the SimNIBS mesh file (generated in [step 3](../3_Electric-Field-Modeling) after the E-field simulation on the FEM model).
-Make sure to use the mesh file resulted from the SimNIBS simulation, and not the raw mesh file you used as the input to SimNIBS.
+Make sure to use the mesh file resulted from the SimNIBS simulation, and not the raw mesh file you used as the input to SimNIBS. **Note:** pay attention to the the title of each pop-op screen (marked in red in the top left corner) if you are unsure what you should do.
 ![](./images/FEM.png)
 2. Receives the neuron's desired location and depth (from the surface) from the user.<sup>[a](#myfootnoteA)</sup> Set depth as 0 if you wish the neuron to be placed at the exact location you enter.
 ![](./images/nrnloc.png)